FelixFourcolor/noteblock-generator/README.md

     // Optional arguments

-    "time": [how many steps in a bar],
+    "time": [how many redstone units in a bar],
+    // A redstone unit is the shortest unit of time in a composition.
+    // This value controls both the fastest playable note and the composition's time signature.
-    // If the time signature is 3/4, and we want to be able to play 16th notes,
+    // For example, if the time signature is 3/4, and we want to play 16th notes,
-    // the number of steps in a bar is 12.
+    // the required number of units in a bar is 12.
     // Default value is 16, that is, 4/4 time and the ability to play 16th notes.
-    // See the Generation section for how this value affects the build.

-    "delay": [how many redstone ticks between each step],
+    "delay": [how many redstone ticks for each redstone unit],
-    // Must be from 1 to 4, default value is 1.
+    // One redstone tick = 0.1s.
+This value effectively controls the tempo.
-    // For reference, if time is 16 and delay is 1, it is equivalent to quarter note = 150 bpm.
+    // For example, if time is 16 and delay is 1 (defaults), it's the tempo quarter note=150 bpm.
+    // Must be from 1 to 4.
+Default value is 1.

-    "beat": [how many steps in a beat],
+    "beat": [how many redstone units in a beat],
     // Does not affect the build, but is useful for writing notes (explained later).
     // Default value is 1.

     "instrument": [noteblock instrument to play the notes],
+    // See Minecraft's documentation for all available instruments.
     // Default value is "harp".
-    // See Minecraft's documentation for all available instruments.

     "dynamic": [how many noteblocks to play each note],
     // Must be from 0 to 4, where 0 is silent and 4 is loudest.
-    // Warning: even with the same dynamic, some instruments are inherently louder than others.
     // Default value is 2.

     "transpose": [transpose the entire composition, in semitones],